MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-federation-with-skype-for-business-online.md

 ## Configure your on-premises environment to enable shared SIP address space with Teams

 You must also configure your on-premises environment to trust Teams and enable shared SIP address space.
-This means Teams can potentially host user accounts for the same set of SIP domains as your on-premises environment, and messages can be routed between users hosted on premises and online.
-You do this by configuring a hosting provider with ProxyFqdn=sipfed.online.lync.com as described below.
+This configuration means Teams can potentially host user accounts for the same set of SIP domains as your on-premises environment, and messages can be routed between users hosted on premises and online.
+You configuring a hosting provider with ProxyFqdn=sipfed.online.lync.com as described below.

 First, check if you already have a hosting provider with ProxyFqdn=sipfed.online.lync.com.
 If one exists, then remove it by using the following command in the Skype for Business Server Management Shell: